 According to CenterPoint Energy, there is an electrical problem at the property.
 A transformer blew and part has been ordered.

-Management said the power was expected to be restored Thursday night, but power remained out early Friday.
+Management said the power should be restored Thursday night.

 KPRC Local 2 checked with the city and found that the apartment complex has had no complaints and no violations in the past three years.